-[English version from our Aconcagua ascent.
-The whole trip through the Andes in winter 2016 for skitouring can be found in German here.]
+[English version from our Aconcagua ascent in September 2016.
+The whole trip through the Andes in winter 2016 in German here.]

-At Plaza de Mulas we find a well anchored tent which is cleared up with clutter.
-Even more incredible: in the tent there are exactly two mattresses.
-We free our home from TV antennas, camping chairs and tables until we have exactly enough space that we can put the two mattresses next to each other on the floor – cook, sleep.
+At Plaza de Mulas we found a well anchored tent which was filled with clutter.
+Even more incredible: in the tent were exactly two mattresses.
+We freed our home from TV antennas, camping chairs and tables until we had exactly enough space to take the two mattresses next to each other on the floor.

-The next day, the sky is clear again but the wind continues to be a storm.
-We squat in the tent, look for half a day of clean snow, melt it, and cook the Knorr-instant meal.
-In addition, we are always staring at the photographed weather report on the screen of my mobile phone.
-Tomorrow, on September 18, the windspeed will slow down, the zero degree limit will rise to 4500m in the afternoon – tomorrow or never!
+The next day sky was clear again but the wind continued to be stormy.
+We sat in the tent, searched for clean snow, melted it, and cooked the Knorr-instant meal.
+In addition, we always stared at the photographed weather report on the screen of my mobile phone.
+Tomorrow, on September 18, the windspeed should slow down, the zero degree limit will rise to 4500m in the afternoon – tomorrow or never!

-Ascending to one of the numerous bivouac boxes we consciously do not want: We are cut off from the outside world, in between 26 kilometer walk and we have no medication apart from the standard travel pharmacy.
+Ascending to one of the numerous bivouac boxes we consciously didn’t want: We were cut off from the outside world, in between 26 kilometer of walk and we had no medication apart from the standard travel pharmacy.
 To risk a high-altitude disease through a night on one of the boxes above 5900m would be too dangerous.
-We prepare everything for the day ahead, so that we can only have breakfast in the morning and go.
-As a time limit for the summit arrival, we set at 3:30 pm – if we are not up until then, we turn around.
-I reckon that I need ten hours to reach the summit (five hours for the first 1600M+, five hours for the next 1000M+).
-But since we have no experience of the height, these are only rough estimates.
-Florian offers me again that I can go at my pace and take no consideration for him.
-Because his body still manages the height much worse than mine.
-At 03:45, after another stormy night, the Tirol Concerto sings quietly from Florian’s mobile phone.
-We both doubt whether the wind will subside today.
+We prepared everything for the day ahead.
+The time limit for the summit arrival we set at 3:30 pm – if we are not up until then, we will turn around.
+I reckoned that I need ten hours to reach the summit (five hours for the first 1600M+, five hours for the next 1000M+).
+But since we had no experience of the altitude, these were only rough estimates.
+At 03:45, after another stormy night, the Tirol Concerto sounded quietly from Florian’s mobile phone.

-We are going to finish the piece of music of our homeland, eat and then we start at 4:00 am into the moon night.
-The wind is continually falling.
-From 5000m I go on at my pace.
-There is almost no more snow above 5300m – from here the wind comes full force all year long, and shortly afterwards on the Nido de Cóndores, I see Flo for the last time behind me.
-At the Refugio Berlin (a total of three tiny wooden boxes for two people each) at about 5960m I enter the sun for the first time, eat a few hands of my nuts and drink something.
-Starting at I must stop some time.
+We started at 4:00 into the moon night.
+The wind was continually falling.
+From 5000m I went on at my pace.
+There was almost no snow above 5300m – from here the wind comes full force all year long.
+Shortly afterwards on the Nido de Cóndores, I saw Flo for the last time behind me.
+At the Refugio Berlin (a total of three tiny wooden boxes for two people each) at about 5960m I entered the sun for the first time, ate some of my nuts and drank some water.
+Starting at 5500m I had to stop somtimes.
 Interestingly, the low air pressure is not noticed in the lungs or in the breathing itself but only in the immediate fall of the oxygen saturation in the body.
-Of course you can tell that we are only acclimatized to almost 3200m and not to 4400m to 5500m – as usual for this mountain.
-Slowly I reach the summit and the storm of the night has now weakened to a slight breeze.
-The snow on the trail is ideal for ascent with crampons.
-On the last few hundred meters of altitude in the so-called Canaleta, the stones become larger.
-After 8h 32′ and 2590M+ I finally reach the summit on 18 September at 13:22 and the wind completely falls asleep at the same time.
-It is not very cold, the weather report fits.
-I just changed my finger gloves on my mittens – I do not even need to put several pairs of gloves on top of each other.
+Slowly I reached the summit and the storm of the night had now weakened to a slight breeze.
+The snow on the trail was ideal for the ascent with crampons: hard-packed.
+On the last few hundred meters of altitude in the so-called Canaleta, the stones became larger.
+After 8h 32′ and 2590M+ I finally reached the summit on 18 September at 13:22 and the wind completely falled asleep at the same time.
+It was not very cold, the weather report fit.
+I just changed my finger gloves on my mittens – I did not even need to put several pairs of gloves on top of each other.

 I notice that I’m slower with thinking up here.
 The steep part of Gran Acarreo with a height difference of 1000 meters I can run down in a very short time and I am back at our tent after 11 hours and 28 minutes.
-Flo has turned around 6200m and meanwhile already has melted fresh snow for me.
-We are delighted to have been successful here and to climb up and down starting at the basecamp in one day without serious acclimatization.
+Flo had turned around at 6200m and had melted fresh snow for me in the meantime.
+We were delighted to be successful here and to climb up and down starting at the basecamp in one day without serious acclimatization.